Apply for a certificate of permanent residence for Union citizens entitled to free movement

 - You are an EU or EEA national

-- They have been legally resident in Germany for five years, i.e. They have fulfilled the conditions of the right of free movement for the entire period.
+- You are legally resident in Germany, i.e. You have fulfilled the requirements of the right of free movement during your entire stay.

 Note for Swiss nationals :